gregg-cbs/koa-no-bs-starter/README.md

 # koa no bs starter
-The least you need to get koa project running
+The least you need to get koa running